gh42lb/OSMOD/README.md

 * ability to take multiple samples from the hologram to further enhance noise resilience by averaging out the noise.
 "

+v0.2.0 includes a live modem for sending and receiving audio via speaker and mic (entangled phonons) and ham radio (entangled photons)

 Instructions for running program...

 either:-

-1) use pre-built .so shared object for linux x86 or raspberry pi or
+1) use pre-built .so shared object for apple mac or
 2) edit compile.sh or compile_linux_x86.sh and update name of .so for your OS and CPU architecture then run it to generate the .so file

 run osmod:- python3 ./osmod_gui.py

 view the console debug info to check compiled code loads correctly

-testing confirms successful run on raspberry pi 4b and Linux Mint x86 platforms
+testing confirms successful run on Apple Mac Book.

 ![osmod4](https://github.com/user-attachments/assets/b5d5b5c2-c3f9-48d6-b11d-a5ee97836be7)